Srikanthreddy6202/OSINT-TOOL/README.md

  -h is used to list all the basic options.
 > ```sh
-> pyton OSINT.py -h
+> python OSINT.py -h
 > ```

 Type the target username in the place of username
 > ```sh
-> pyton OSINT.py username
+> python OSINT.py username
 > ```